 The question isn’t whether Kia can make a good city car – that has already been answered.
 What we need to find out is whether the Korean giant can bring anything new to a class that gets ever more mature with each new arrival, while meeting the challenge of carving out a profit margin in an £8000 car.

-The biggest problem that the new Picanto faces, other than the Volkswagen Up or Fiat Panda, is the Hyundai i10, with which the Kia shares all its key components, from the chassis through to the two engines it offers: a 1.0-litre triple and a 1.2-litre four.
+One of the biggest problem that the Picanto faces, other than the Volkswagen Up or Fiat Panda, is the Hyundai i10, with which the Kia shares all its key components, from the chassis through to the two engines it offers: a 1.0-litre triple and a 1.2-litre four.

-So there are marked differences in the ranges and the way they’re marketed, and just looking at the squatter, sharper-looking Picanto shows that these cars will probably appeal to different people.
-But can Kia bring anything fresh to the class, and how easy is it to live with the entry-level Picanto as everyday transport?
+Can the Kia bring anything fresh to the class, and how easy is it to live with the basic Picanto as everyday transport?